thanhhiep206/Book-store/README.md

   Admins can do the following:

 - Login or logout to the admin panel
 - View all the information stored in the database.
-They can view/add/edit/delete orders, users, products and categories.
+They can view/add/edit/delete orders, users, products .
 The cart model cannot be modified by an admin because a cart is either modified by the logged in user before the purchase or deleted after the purchase.

 ## Database